 How do they do that?

-They could do this by reducing their rent by moving to a smaller or cheaper office, maybe something outside of Sydney CBD.
+They could do this by reducing their rent by moving to a smaller or cheaper office.
 Or they could cut down on office snacks (leaving employees very unhappy), saving money on their monthly credit card statements.

 These methods would ultimately decrease expenses and hopefully, change that ratio so the sales are bigger than the expenses in the company.